 - 1/2 cup milk

-- Pour into a greased muffin pan and bake for 15 to 20 minutes, or until golden brown on top.
+- Pour evenly into the prepared pan and bake for 15 to 20 minutes, or until golden brown on top.